larry-athey/climate-czar/Combo Hub v2 Web API.md

 **/hub-id/switch/which-one** - Returns the on/off state of a specified switch port at the selected hub. **"which-one"** is a value of 1 to 8.

 **/hub-id/temperature/format** - Returns the temperature detected at the selected hub in the specified format "c" or "f".

+**/hub-id/device-name** - Returns the device uptime at the selected hub.

+**/hub-id/wifi-stats** - Returns the device WiFi stats of the selected hub, returns the channel number and signal level.